-"Red Hector" McNeill was the son of William "Little Billy" McNeill who was the son of "Sailor Hector" McNeill and Mary (maiden name unknown) McNeill.
+"Red Hector" McNeill (1817-1895) was the son of William "Little Billy" McNeill and his wife Jane McNeill.
+Jane McNeill was the daughter of Malcolm McNeill, who fought for the Americans in the Revolution, and Nancy McNeill.
+"Little Billy" was the son of "Sailor Hector" McNeill and Mary Culbreth McNeill.
 The following is a section James Roberts writes of Red Hector in his history of the descendants of Sailor Hector McNeill:

 There is much more on "Red Hector" but the two paragraphs above will suffice for this site.
-Red Hector is buried at Philadelphus Church and his grave is unmarked except by a pine knot adjacent to his two wives' graves.
+Red Hector is buried at Philadelphus Presbyterian Church south of Red Springs in Robeson County.
+His grave is unmarked except by a pine knot adjacent to his two wives' graves.

 to Photograph Section